SrAndromeda/Backloader-rework/README.md

 I recommend using [this Jellyfin plugin](https://github.com/ankenyr/jellyfin-youtube-metadata-plugin) for downloading video and channel metadata alongside backloader.
 Follow the guide provided by its author, the Jellyfin template will work with it.

+## vp9 and av01 support on Apple devices

+### macOS

+In Safari preferences, enable the Developer tab in the top bar, then go to Developer → Experimental functions and enable av01 and vp9 codecs as needed.

+### iOS and iPadOS

+I haven't been able to enable these codecs in Safari.
+To avoid live transcoding, play vp9 and av01 content using Swiftfin or Infuse (Available on the App Store).